 Another 649 properties remain on evacuation alert just outside the city, with residents told to be ready to leave at short notice.

-Hansen said the relief among the city's roughly 21,000 residents is palpable after Fort St. John rescinded its own evacuation alert as winds changed direction and halted the progression of the Stoddart Creek fire and smaller Red Creek blaze.
+Hansen said the relief among the city's roughly 21,000 residents is palpable after Fort St. John rescinded its own evacuation alert as winds changed direction and halted the progression of the Stoddard and Red creek blazes.

 "I can tell you from the residents I'm talking to, it's a huge relief," she said.
 "Whether it's a text message I'm getting, or talking to people downtown, everybody is just grateful that our community and their homes and families are safe."

-Dan Davies, who represents the Peace River North riding for the Opposition BC United, said smoke was still blanketing the city, where he could see for about 200 metres on Wednesday.
+Dan Davies, who represents the Peace River North riding for the Opposition BC United, said smoke was still blanketing Fort St. John, where he could see for about 200 metres on Wednesday.